bootique/bootique-mybatis/README.md

 ## Everything is Configured in MyBatis XML

-If you'd rather prefer to use MyBatis "canonical" approach with an XML config file, you can still do that (and combine such approach with Bootique-configured DataSource if needed).
+If you'd rather prefer to use MyBatis "canonical" approach with an XML config file, you can still do that (optionally combining it with Bootique-configured DataSource).

 First, configure a reference to MyBatis YAML file:
 ```yaml